-Food constituents
+- Food constituents

-Food additives
+- Food additives

-Finished food products
+- Finished food products

-Pesticides in food
+- Pesticides in food

-And also student shall have the knowledge on food regulations and legislations
+- And also student shall have the knowledge on food regulations andlegislations

-- food 12 1. classification and of Carbohydrates: properties carbohydrates, General methods of analysis of food Hrs carbohydrates, Changes in food carbohydrates during processing, Digestion, absorption and metabolism of carbohydrates, Dietary fibre.
-Crude fibre and application of food carbohydrates Proteins: Chemistry and classification of amino acids and proteins, Physico-Chemical properties of protein and their structure, general methods of analysis of proteins and amino acids, Digestion, absorption and metabolism of proteins. - 2 Lipids: Classification, general methods of analysis, refining of fats 12 and oils; hydrogenation of vegetable oils, Determination of Hrs adulteration in fats and oils, Various methods used for measurement of spoilage of fats and fatty foods.
-Vitamins: classification of vitamins, methods of analysis of vitamins, Principles of microbial assay of vitamins of B-series. - Food additives: Introduction, analysis of Preservatives, 12 antioxidants, artificial sweeteners, flavors, flavor enhancers, Hrs stabilizers, thickening and jelling agents.
+- Carbohydrates: classification and properties of food carbohydrates, General methods of analysis of food carbohydrates, Changes in food carbohydrates during processing, Digestion, absorption and metabolism of carbohydrates, Dietary fibre, Crude fibre and application of food carbohydrates

+Proteins: Chemistry and classification of amino acids and proteins, Physico-Chemical properties of protein and their structure, general methods of analysis of proteins and amino acids, Digestion, absorption and metabolism of proteins.

+Hrs - Lipids: Classification, general methods of analysis, refining of fats and oils; hydrogenation of vegetable oils, Determination of adulteration in fats and oils, Various methods used for measurement of spoilage of fats and fatty foods.
+Vitamins: classification of vitamins, methods of analysis of vitamins, Principles of microbial assay of vitamins of B-series. - Food additives: Introduction, analysis of Preservatives, antioxidants, artificial sweeteners, flavors, flavor enhancers, stabilizers, thickening and jelling agents.
-Pigments and synthetic dyes: Natural pigments, their occurrence and characteristic properties, permitted synthetic

-- dyes, Non-permitted synthetic dyes used by industries, Method of detection of natural, permitted and non-permitted dyes. - 4 General Analytical methods for milk, milk constituents and milk 12 products like ice cream, milk powder, butter, margarine, cheese Hrs including adulterants and contaminants of milk.
+Pigments and synthetic dyes: Natural pigments, their occurrence and characteristic properties, permitted synthetic dyes, Non- permitted synthetic dyes used by industries, Method of detection of natural, permitted and non-permitted dyes.

-Analysis of fermentation products like wine, spirits, beer and vinegar. - Pesticide analysis: Effects of pest and insects on various food, 12 use of pesticides in agriculture, pesticide cycle, Hrs organophosphorus and organochlorine pesticides analysis, determination of pesticide residues in grain, fruits, vegetables, milk and milk products.
+- General Analytical methods for milk, milk constituents and milk products like ice cream, milk powder, butter, margarine, cheese including adulterants and three contaminants of milk.
+Analysis of fermentation products like wine, spirits, beer and vinegar. - Pesticide analysis: Effects of pest and insects on various food, use of pesticides in agriculture, pesticide cycle, organophosphorus and organochlorine pesticides analysis, determination of pesticide residues in grain, fruits, vegetables, milk and milk products.